Bernard Buffet

 In 1973, the Bernard Buffet Museum was inaugurated in Japan, in the Shizuoka region, south of Tokyo.
 From that point on, the painter regarded Japan as his second country.

-A very shy man, Bernard Buffet chose not to attend the museum's opening ceremony and asked Annabel to represent him.
+A very shy man, Bernard Buffet chose not to attend the museum's opening ceremony and asked Annabel to represent him instead.

 In 1974, Bernard Buffet was made a member of the Académie des Beaux-Arts.